R.U.R.U.R.

-R.U.R.U.R. ~This child shall at least receive the stars~ (ル・ル・ル・ル　このこのために、せめてきれいな星空を, ru ru ru ru kono ko no tameni, semete kireina hoshizora wo) is a Japanese H-game for computer, developed and published by light.
+R.U.R.U.R.: This Child Shall at Least Receive the Stars (Note: Japanese: (ル・ル・ル・ル　このこのために、せめてきれいな星空を, ru ru ru ru kono ko no tameni, semete kireina hoshizora wo)) is a Japanese H-game for computer, developed and published by light.
 The game is known for its use of established science fiction elements in its story, along with numerous references to several works of literature, including Antoine de Saint-Exupéry's The Little Prince and Karel Čapek's R.U.R.

-In mid-2008, light announced that a PlayStation 2 port titled R.U.R.U.R. -petit prince- was in development.
+In mid-2008, light announced that a PlayStation 2 port titled R.U.R.U.R.: Petit Prince was in development.
 However, while a PS2 port never materialized, a port was released for the PlayStation Portable on September 22, 2010.

 Story

 R.U.R.U.R. takes place in the distant future, centuries after humanity has gone extinct.
 Despite the lack of humans, the spaceship St. Exupéry continues its journey through space with the purpose of finding another planet suitable for colonization.
 In place of a human society, the robots that once served the humans have created their own societal structure.

 The story really begins after the discovery of a hidden stasis capsule containing the last human in the universe.
 While some robots argue that they have taken humanity's place as the dominant race, the leadership decides to awaken the boy inside the capsule to try to raise him in hopes that he would grow to become a suitable leader.
 In order to do so, several of the robots are conscripted to take part in a fake world created for the boy.
 A world where he has friends, a loving family, and feels no pain or sorrow.